krupabahulya/csv-parse-bikeee/README.md

 ## Instructions

 1. Open the Bikeee-challenge folder in VS code editor
+2. `npm i` to install the dependencies
-2. `npm start`
+3. `npm start`
-3. Upload the attached csv file in the browser
+4. Upload the attached csv file in the browser